adampage13/FAT_like_system/readme.md

   F 38512 ls_mac 2016/03/02 12:21:42

   """

+  Where the first column denotes either a file or directory.

+  The second column tells file size.

+  The third column tells file name.

+  The fourth column tells modify date.

 diskget retieves the given file from the file system

 diskput puts the given file onto the file system